This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Considering I weigh a lot more than the average mountain bike rider, I felt the Zobop handled very well, and not once did I feel out of control.

 If I was in the market for a sub-£3000 full suspension electric mountain bike, I would give the Voodoo serious consideration.

 Its main competitor is going to be Decathlon’s new Stilus e-MTB – this does have the better SRAM SX Eagle 1 x 12 drivetrain with an 11-50 cassette and Bosch’s latest Performance Line CX motor.
 I will be testing one of those in the near future, and will better placed to do a direct comparison, but at a glance, the Decathlon bike looks to have a slightly better spec at £2699.99.

-The Zobop E is currently discounted from its usual price of £2999 to £2799.
+***The Zobop E is currently discounted from its usual price to just £2599.